hyperwallet/hyperwallet-android-ui-sdk/README.md

 ### Business Errors (invalid input)
 Business errors happen when the Hyperwallet platform has found invalid information or some business restriction related to the data submitted and requires action from the user.

+### Authentication Error
+Authentication error happen when the client implementation of HyperwalletAuthenticationTokenProvider interface is not able to retrieve authentication token successfully.

 ## License
 The Hyperwallet Android UI SDK is open source and available under the [MIT](https://github.com/hyperwallet/hyperwallet-android-ui-sdk/blob/master/LICENSE) license.